Imus in the Morning: Rutgers women's basketball remarks

-On the Imus in the Morning broadcast of April 4, 2007, substitute sportscaster Sid Rosenberg of WAXY reported on Rutgers University's 59-46 loss the previous evening to the University of Tennessee, in the final game of the NCAA Women's Division I Basketball Championship.
+On the Imus in the Morning broadcast of April 4, 2007, substitute sportscaster Sid Rosenberg of WAXY reported on the NCAA Division I women's basketball championship game from the previous evening between the University of Tennessee and Rutgers University.
 As MSNBC rolled tape of the game footage, Imus said in a voiceover, "They're some rough girls from Rutgers.
 They got tattoos."
 Bernard McGuirk then interjected, "yeah, hardcore hos."
 Imus then added, "That's some nappy-headed hos right there."

 McGuirk then compared the game to "the jigaboos versus the wannabes," in apparent allusion to the Spike Lee film School Daze.

 The following day, Bryan Monroe, the president of the National Association of Black Journalists, described Imus's comments as "beyond offensive" and called for his immediate firing.
 MSNBC responded later that day with a statement disassociating itself from Imus's remarks.
 On the April 6 Imus in the Morning show, Imus expressed regret over his remarks, contending that it was said in jest by "a good man who did a bad thing".

 On Saturday, April 7, the Rev. Al Sharpton, described by The New York Times as "among the leaders of the movement to force Don Imus off the air", told an angry audience in Harlem, New York, that Imus should be "taken off the airwaves" for the racially disparaging remark.

 Protest demonstrations by "Rainbow/PUSH" in Chicago, Illinois, in front of NBC's owned-and-operated Chicago station were led by Rev. Jesse Jackson on April 9 as 50 demonstrators held signs reading "No apologies, no forgiveness" and chanting "Imus must go".